seizmo/kindle-the-economist/README.md

 Install
 -------

-1. Download the files from the git repository and put them anywhere on your harddrive.
+1. Download the files from the git repository and put them anywhere on your hd.

 2. Install the bundler Ruby gem:

     gem install bundler

-3. Install all dependencies, open a prompt in the kindle-the-economist directory and execute:
+3. Install all dependencies, open a prompt in the `kindle-the-economist` directory and execute:

     bundle install

 4. If you don't have ImageMagick yet, download and install it from here: http://www.imagemagick.org/script/binary-releases.php
-   Make sure the ImageMagick binaries (esp. identify and mogrify) are in the path.
+   Make sure the ImageMagick binaries (esp. `identify` and `mogrify`) are in the path.

-5. You can download kindlegen free of charge here: http://www.amazon.com/gp/feature.html?ie=UTF8&docId=1000234621 Put the binary (kindlegen or kindlegen.exe) in the ./bin directory of kindle-the-economist.
+5. You can download kindlegen free of charge here: http://www.amazon.com/gp/feature.html?ie=UTF8&docId=1000234621 Put the binary (`kindlegen` or `kindlegen.exe`) in the `./bin` directory of `kindle-the-economist`.

-6. Rename config.yml.template to config.yml and change all config values appropriately.
+6. Rename `config.yml.template` to `config.yml` and change all config values appropriately.
 The only section strictly required is the "credentials" with your economist.com login information.
 All other sections are optional.

 Run